 Encouraged by the palaeontologists in the Museum including the Keeper Dr Henry Woodward, she published her first report in the Geological Magazine.
 She was just 22.

-Between 1901 and 1911 Dorothea explored the Mediterranean islands.
+Between 1901 and 1911 Bate explored the Mediterranean islands.
 In Cyprus and Crete she discovered tiny fossil elephants and hippopotami.

 In Majorca she found a bizarre extinct goat-like antelope with rat-like teeth, a new species that she named Myotragus, as well as squirrel-sized dormice and giant tortoises.